JanWilczek/wolf-sound-blog/_posts/fx/2022-02-12-simd-in-dsp.md

 ---
 Speed up DSP operations with vector instructions.

+{% katexmm %}
 <!-- TOC -->

 ## Introduction

 Digital signal processing of images or sound requires complicated operations on large amounts of data.
-For example, to scale (change volume) a second of audio data, we may have to perform 44100 multiplications.
+For example, to scale (change volume) of a second of audio data, we may have to perform 44100 multiplications.

 If we want to perform these operations in real time with less than 10 milliseconds reserved for an entire processing pipeline, things get even more difficult.